Top 10 Father’s Day Songs

 Jane's Addiction bassist Eric Avery co-wrote this Jane's classic with frontman Perry Farrell.
 The singer helped to illustrate lyrically the feelings that emerged when Avery discovered that his dad was not his biological father.

 A distant relationship with his father inspired Bruce Springsteen to write this song.
-His father was not enthralled by his son's musical leanings and famously spoke about “that goddamn guitar” to Springsteen, a moment that was later immortalized as an onstage story from Bruce leading into 'Growin' Up.'
+His father was not enthralled by his son's musical leanings and famously spoke about “that goddamn guitar” to Springsteen, a moment that was later immortalized as an onstage story from Bruce in the middle of "Growin' Up."

 The song title stems from the nickname given to Alice in Chains guitarist Jerry Cantrell's father during the Vietnam war.
 Overall, it's a dark remembrance that Cantrell says was a “healing” experience for both he and his father, who described his time in Vietnam as a “weird” and “sad.”

-'Sometimes You Can't Make It On Your Own'
+4. "Sometimes You Can't Make It On Your Own" by U2

 Bono wrote this as a letter of sorts to his dad.
 It details the push/pull relationship that exists between a father and his children, while taking stock of the characteristics that are passed down from father to son.
 Ultimately, we’re reminded of the importance of the relationship that exists between the two.